East Germany on Rails

 A must for railway fans is a visit to the historic light railway in Dresden.
 On selected dates, there are even sightseeing tours on the historic trains.

 There is an hourly train from Dresden main station to Cottbus.
-There is one direct journey and one journey with a change in Ruhland.
-Both are the same length of time.
+There is a direct train and several trains with a change in Ruhland or in Doberlug-Kirchhain.
+The journey takes between 1:36h and 1:50h.
+Book Here

 Cottbus: Rail Hub In The East